 In fact these integer coefficients give us an opportunity to use these polynomials in our case.
 We should note that there also exist some other polynomials, namely Dickson, Bell, Abel, Mittag-Leffler etc., which have integer coefficients.
 But, since array polynomials have a larger application area in science, we have preferred them.
 Hence, by considering Proposition 3, we obtain the following theorem as another main result.

-Theorem 2 Let us consider the monoid
+Theorem 2 Let us consider the monoid with a presentation

 Then has a set of generating functions

 where is defined as in (11).